gpavithra673/productcompanywebsite/README.md

 ## Result:

-Thus a Website is designed for the software product company and the HTML,CSS code are validated.
+Thus a Website is Designed for the software product company and the HTML,CSS code are validated